4 types of dashboards: Operational, analytical, strategic & tactical

 What is a tactical dashboard?

-- Sales targets or production efficiency, and other department-specific KPIs
+Sales targets or production efficiency and other department-specific KPIs

-Blend all four dashboard types for ultimate success
+Use all four dashboard types together

 How to choose the right dashboard based on business reporting requirements

-What question are you looking to answer? | Best fit: Operational | Best fit: Strategic | Best fit: Analytical |
+| What question are you looking to answer? | Best fit: Operational | Best fit: Strategic | Best fit: Analytical |

-What problem are we trying to solve? | Increased data awareness and access to time-sensitive data | Line of sight into top-line organizational KPIs | Access to trends or deeper insights |
+| What problem are we trying to solve? | Increased data awareness and access to time-sensitive data | Line of sight into top-line organizational KPIs | Access to trends or deeper insights |

-Who will use the dashboards? | Managers and their teams | Directors and executives | Analysts and executives |
+| Who will use the dashboards? | Managers and their teams | Directors and executives | Analysts and executives |

-What gaps exist in our performance? | Daily performance | Monthly, quarterly performance | Performance issues, weekly performance |
+| What gaps exist in our performance? | Daily performance | Monthly, quarterly performance | Performance issues, weekly performance |

-What are our goals? | Increased employee awareness and tracking against goals | Setting strategic goals, achieving KPI targets | Setting analytics goals and increased visibility into key processes |
+| What are our goals? | Increased employee awareness and tracking against goals | Setting strategic goals, achieving KPI targets | Setting analytics goals and increased visibility into key processes |

 How to choose the right dashboard based on technical reporting requirements

-What question are you looking to answer? | Best fit: Operational | Best fit: Strategic | Best fit: Analytical |
+| What question are you looking to answer? | Best fit: Operational | Best fit: Strategic | Best fit: Analytical |

-What is the state of our data infrastructure? | Web APIs, databases, spreadsheets | Web APIs, databases, spreadsheets, data warehouse | Data warehouse, database |
+| What is the state of our data infrastructure? | Web APIs, databases, spreadsheets | Web APIs, databases, spreadsheets, data warehouse | Data warehouse, database |

-What are the data latency requirements? | Low-latency, time-sensitive, real-time | Incremental updates needed for accurate, right-time information | High latency, accurate data |
+| What are the data latency requirements? | Low-latency, time-sensitive, real-time | Incremental updates needed for accurate, right-time information | High latency, accurate data |

-How many data sources are we pulling our data from? | Multiple systems and applications to improve visibility | Multiple data sources within a single dashboard or set of visualizations | Multiple data sources within a single dashboard or set of visualizations |
+| How many data sources are we pulling our data from? | Multiple systems and applications to improve visibility | Multiple data sources within a single dashboard or set of visualizations | Multiple data sources within a single dashboard or set of visualizations |

 Dashboard design tips to get you started